 Perfect intro to gardening and a great reminder/refresher! – Goodness, what a delight.
 Jess writes so purely.
 It’s clear and concise, yet inspiring.
 If you have been gardening for a few years but was not seeing constant improvement, this book is for you.
 This book is a great reminder of the path of chronic learning with great wisdom, lovely photos, and it’s very well organized and easy to understand.
 Hard recommend.

-In late 1999, the USDA finally issued a first proposed draft of national organic standards.
-It was obvious the trend was growing in 2000 when for the first time more organic food was sold in conventional supermarkets than in farmers’ markets or food cooperatives.
-The first goal for regulation was to define organic and suggest standards to define organic foods.
+Late in 1999, the United States Department of Agriculture (USDA) at long last published a first proposed draft of national organic standards.
+When, in the year 2000, for the very first time, more organic food was sold in conventional supermarkets than in farmers’ markets or food cooperatives, it became abundantly clear that the trend was gaining momentum and would continue to do so.
+The initial objective of the regulation was to provide a definition of organic and to make suggestions regarding the standards that should be used to define organic foods.

-Currently all food producers, including organic farmers and processors, must comply with local, state and federal health standards.
+At the moment, all farmers and processors of food, including organic farmers and processors, are obligated to comply with local, state, and federal health standards.

-The organic effort is global and in 108 countries, there is certified organic agriculture that’s being produced and exported.
+The organic movement is a global one, and as of now, there are 108 countries in which agriculture that is certified as organic is being produced and exported.